 - Funding - Outdoor recreation programs are classified as community support programs (Category B) and are funded through a combination of appropriated funds and nonappropriated funds, but are primarily funded through appropriated funds.
 If retail outlets exist at outdoor recreation equipment checkouts, these services are revenue-generating programs (Category C) and are funded predominantly through nonappropriated funds.

-Unlimited use of Morale, Welfare and Recreation programs and services is authorized to active duty, National Guard, and reserve service members and their families, armed forces retirees and their families, former and/or surviving spouses and family members, and DoD civilians and their families when stationed outside the United States.
+Unlimited use of Morale, Welfare and Recreation programs and services is authorized to active duty, National Guard, the Reserve Component members and their families, armed forces retirees and their families, former and surviving spouses and family members, and DoD civilians and their families when stationed outside the United States.
 Based on local demand and capacity, installation commanders may grant use of Morale, Welfare and Recreation programs and services to DoD civilians and their families inside the United States, DoD contract personnel, other federal employees, guests and members of the public.

 These programs are available worldwide on military installations.

 Visit the Military OneSource website at www.militaryonesource.mil.